-Manage User Home Folders
+Manage User Home Folders in macOS Monterey

 Step-by-step tutorials on managing user home folders on Mac.
 From deleting users' accounts while preserving home folder contents, to migrating and restoring home folders, learn troubleshooting tips to support your Mac user in this sample chapter from macOS Support Essentials 12 - Apple Pro Training Series.